About

 Wild attended an Albers Foundation residency at Thread, Senegal in 2024.
 He was awarded The Royal Borough of Kensington and Chelsea Arts club Trust Studio Bursary from 2009-2012.
 He won an individual Arts Council Grant in 2011, in 2005 he was a finalist in the Jerwood Sculpture Prize and won the Millfield Sculpture Prize in the same year.

 Julian Wild was Vice-president of The Royal Society of Sculptors from 2015-2019.
-He is Sculpture Leader and Lecturer at The Art Academy London and is a Trustee of Chelsea Arts Club Trust and The Discerning Eye.
-He lives and works in Sussex, UK.
+He is Sculpture Leader and Lecturer at The Art Academy London and is a Trustee of Chelsea Arts Club Trust.

 All photos on this site copyright to: Noah DaCosta Anne-Katrin Purkiss and Julian Wild